miller79/spring-boot-benchmark/README.md

 ## Issues

-- In Camel version 4.6.0, `camel-activemq-starter` uses `activemq-client-jakarta` which is obsoleted by `activemq-client` however it is still included.
+- In Camel version 4.7.0, `camel-activemq-starter` uses `activemq-client-jakarta` which is obsoleted by `activemq-client` however it is still included.
 The projects that use it are excluding it currently and including `spring-boot-starter-activemq` to bring in the new client.
 I am supposing this will be addressed in a later release.
-- In `spring-boot-benchmark-all-native`, the Application class defines the bean for the `ActiveMQConnectionFactory` directly.
-From the research that I've seen, the AutoConfiguration for ActiveMQ included `@ConfigurationOnProperty` annotations which is not compatible with GraalVM which does not work out of the box.
-Created an [issue](https://github.com/spring-projects/spring-boot/issues/41212) to follow.

 ## Results